jabiertxof/gimpToSVG/README.md

 ```
 Based on  http://registry.gimp.org/node/18440 and http://registry.gimp.org/node/25049<br />
 Thanks to Geyup, the first issuer of the project and to the contributors who came later like Haakon.<br />
-Thanks to [Shlomi Fish](http://www.shlomifish.org) for helping me on my english on README.md.
+Thanks to [Shlomi Fish](http://www.shlomifish.org) for helping me on my english.